pypm/home/docs/studies/index.md

 Data is provided by [Robert Koch Institut](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0)
 Unlike the situation in the US, immunity is not yet playing a significant role in bringing down the infection.

-Recently cases are starting to increase and there is concern about B.1.1.7 variant.
+Cases have growing quickly, primarily due to the  B.1.1.7 variant.
 The model fits include a second infection cycle for the variant with a nominal advantage of 10% per day larger growth rate.
-Model fits to the case data appear to be consistent with variant fraction currently making up about 40-90% of cases.
+Model fits to the case data appear to be consistent with variant fraction currently making up about 45-85% of cases.

 ### March 11, 2021: [5 provinces](prov20210311/index.md)